 Legal and Gap Analysis

-We have conducted research and analytical papers to develop legislative and procedural frameworks in the areas of organised crime, cybercrime and international judicial cooperation.
+We have conducted research and analytical papers to develop legislative and procedural frameworks in the areas of organised crime, cybercrime, terrorism financing, money laundering and international judicial cooperation.
 Our work for EuroMed Justice IV has resulted in legislative amendments that have enhanced national capacity to investigate serious crimes, applying due process and international human rights standards.